-17.2 SPORTS, HOBBIES AND PASTIMES
+18.2 SPORTS, HOBBIES AND PASTIMES

 In addition to the cultural benefits of activities within the Isle of Wight AONB; the patchwork farmland, downs, hills, woodlands, coasts and estuaries are the location for many sports and recreational activities such as walking, cycling, horse riding, paragliding, sailing, surfing, windsurfing, kitesurfing, snorkelling and fishing.
-The Isle of Wight AONB also provides the backdrop and space for sport and outdoor events including: The Round the Island Race, Cowes Week sailing regatta, Yarmouth sailing regatta, Walking Festivals, Isle of Wight Cycle Fest and Wight Challenge triathlon.
+The Isle of Wight AONB also provides the backdrop and space for sport and outdoor events including: The Round the Island Race, Cowes Week sailing regatta and the annual Spring and Autumn Walking Festivals featuring 'Walk the Wight'.
 There are so many ways the landscape can be explored and enjoyed.

 Some of these activities on their own have a limited landscape impact, but cumulatively, or if under taken in large enough numbers may be problematic.
-For this topic, we have focused on those largely non-commercial activities which have the greatest potential to influence the landscape character of the Isle of Wight AONB.
+For this topic, we have focused on those activities which have the greatest potential to influence the landscape character of the Isle of Wight AONB.

-17.2.1 KEEPING OF HORSES
+18.2.1 KEEPING OF HORSES